evmckinney9/eisvogel/README.md

 # eisvogel

 ## Setup
 For more information, look at Installation notes from the original repo.

+Working using Windows version of pandoc 2.19.2 and MikTex 22/12

-I installed into Windows Subsystem for Linux (WSL) Ubuntu 20.04, 22.04.1 LTS.
+I have not yet successfully installed into Windows Subsystem for Linux (WSL) Ubuntu 20.04, 22.04.1 LTS.
+The following our my steps to reproduce my Ubuntu Installation issues.

 #### First, install LaTeX (if not already) and verify version: